 - A. Claims based on cash losses or losses due to lost or stolen credit cards shall not be considered. - B. Claims based upon damage to automobiles are subject to the following provisions.
 All four conditions must be met before consideration will be given: - 1.
 An employee, who drives his/her car incident to employment, shall have named the Court as an additional insured on his/her automobile insurance policy as of the date the employee sustained the loss of his/her automobile. - 2.
-Evidence of the required insurance coverage must be presented. - 3.
-Invoice for work completed must be submitted.
+Evidence of the required insurance coverage must be presented.

+- 3. Invoice for work completed must be submitted.
 Reimbursement is limited to Two Hundred Dollars (\$200). - 4.
 The damage must have occurred while the employee was actually using the automobile on authorized Court business, away from the employee's work place. - C. No reimbursement shall be granted for losses covered by some other source, insurance policy or agency. - D. A maximum limit of two hundred dollars (\$200) per incident shall apply to all claims for reimbursement. - E. No claims for reimbursement for items having a present value of less than ten dollars (\$10) shall be considered.

-20 RETIREMENT
+21 RETIREMENT

-A. It is understood and agreed that in the event legislation authorizing a second (2nd) and/or third (3rd) tier of retirement benefits is enacted during the term of this Agreement, the Court may reinstitute the retirement program study group; and the Union agrees to

-- participate in said study group.
-It is understood that any change in the Court retirement program would be subject to the meet and confer process as defined in Article 38. - B. The Court will make a seven percent (7%) pick up of the employee portion of the PERS contribution.
+- A. It is understood and agreed that in the event legislation authorizing a second (2nd) and/or third (3rd) tier of retirement benefits is enacted during the term of this Agreement, the Court may reinstitute the retirement program study group; and the Union agrees to participate in said study group.
+It is understood that any change in the Court retirement program would be subject to the meet and confer process as defined in Article 38. - B. Effective on the following dates, the employees will begin contributing the following toward employee share of PERS contribution for an eventual total of seven percent (7%):